 In the past, business owners and residents alike have expressed their concerns and stated that they feel this matter is a parenting issue.

-Today, the owner of a restaurant, who does not wish to be identified, said, “This is a parenting issue.
+Today, the owner of a restaurant, who did not wish to be identified, said, “This is a parenting issue.
 I read OP (referring to Ocala Post) and see the posts on the Ocala Police Department and sheriff’s office Facebook pages.
 Many of the crimes in this area are being committed by kids who are not being watched.”
 He went on to say, “Kids are committing the crimes then the parents cry about it when their children get arrested.
 If you (referring to parents) don’t want a business to have your child arrested, then do a better job as a parent.”

 Parents in Marion County are being asked to step up and take more responsibility for their children.